agrifooddatacanada/OCA_package_standard/README.md

 The SAID of the oca_bundle when calculated only includes capture_base and OCA overlays documented by the official specification.
 Additional oca_bundles which are dependencies are collected in the object Dependencies.
 Dependencies only include official specification oca_bundles.

 ### Extension overlays
-Extension within oca_package contains overlays and include Recognized overlays and Community overlays.
+Extension within oca_package contains overlays developed by various communities.
 These overlays are outside of the governance of the Human Colossus Foundation and can be created by members of the community to meet their needs.

-#### Recognized Overlays
-Recognized overlays are governed by the OCA Package governance body which hosts the official source of overlay documentation.
-The OCA Package governance body is responsible for ensuring all Recognized overlays are correctly built and documented.

-#### Community Overlays
 Community overlays are governed by their respective communities.
+A community can consist of one individual implementing a single project addressing a single need.
+A community can also be a large consortium of partners with their own governance structure for determining composition, versioning and acceptance of their community overlays.
 When present in an oca_package community overlays MUST follow the OCA Package Design Requirements.
-A community can consist of one individual implementing a single project addressing a single need.

 ## Governance of OCA Package

 The oca_package is under the governance of the OCA Package governance body.

 The OCA Package governance body MUST maintain the official standard specification for oca_package and the OCA Package Design Requirements.
-OCA Recognized overlays and Community overlays MUST follow the OCA Package Design Requirements.
+OCA Community overlays MUST follow the OCA Package Design Requirements.

-### Promotion of Overlays
-#### Promotion from Community to Recognized overlays:
-Community overlays are first developed in the community and supported by specific use cases.
-Then, when popular enough, community overlays may be proposed to the OCA Package governance body as Recognized Overlays.
-Recognized overlays are accepted from the community when they follow the OCA Package Design Requirements as determined by the OCA Package governance body.

-Community overlays are proposed to the OCA Package governance body for a change in status.
-Approval to Recognized overlay is the resonsibility of the OCA Package governance body.
-The OCA Package governance body is responsible for the timely addition of the new Recognized overlay specification to the official oca_package standard.
-Community overlays may have syntax changed by the OCA Package governance body to harmonize the overlay with OCA Package Design Requirements if necessary.

-#### Promotion of overlays to official OCA Specification:
+### Promotion of overlays to official OCA Specification:
 HCF maintains the official implementation the OCA specification.
 To become become part of the official OCA specification any overlay must go through the [official RFC process](https://github.com/the-human-colossus-foundation/oca-spec/blob/master/README.md).

 ## Technical Implementation of an OCA Package
 Technical implementation of the OCA package is outside of the scope of the OCA Package governance body.
 Communities are expected to develop their own implementations.

 # OCA Package Design Requirements
-1. Required and Community overlays MUST follow OCA Package Syntax Requirements
+1. Community overlays MUST follow OCA Package Syntax Requirements
-2. Documentation for Required and Community overlays MUST be published publically and follow the OCA Package Overlay Documentation Requirements.
+2. Documentation for Community overlays MUST be published publically and follow the OCA Package Overlay Documentation Requirements.
 4. SAID calculations of the oca_package contents (excluding oca_bundle) follow requirements documented in [CESR Specification](https://weboftrust.github.io/ietf-cesr/draft-ssmith-cesr.html).
 This non-normative post [documents the process and design choices of the calculations of SAIDs](https://kentbull.com/2024/09/22/keri-series-understanding-self-addressing-identifiers-said/) and includes links to libraries implementing the SAID calculation which can be used by overlay developers.
 The author Kent Bull is officially contributing documentation to the ongoing work of the [latest CESR specification](https://trustoverip.github.io/tswg-cesr-specification/).
 5. Lexicographical sorting follows the requirements documented in section [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3)